Latest Benefits News

-The Department for Work and Pensions national figures for July to September 2017 confirms Cannock Chase Council as processing new claims at an average of 16 days; this is 6 days quicker than the national average of 22 days and the third quickest processing time in Staffordshire.
-Change in circumstances were processed at an average of 14 days this is 5 day’s slower than the national average of 9 days and we are working hard to improve these figures for our customers.
+The Department for Work and Pensions national figures for October to December 2017 confirms Cannock Chase Council as processing new claims at an average of 20 days; this is 2 days quicker than the national average of 22 days.
+Change in circumstances were processed at an average of 10 days this is 1day slower than the national average of 9 days although 4 days quicker than our performance in the last quarter.
 Our latest performance is available to view here.

 - It has never been easier to report a change in circumstances by using our on line form.
 So long as you provide all the information we need, we will aim to re-assess your claim within 2 working days, To report a change in circumstances click here.